 So, before you hop on that bandwagon and declare yourself and your monolingual English skills suitable for business and travel around the world, let’s take a look at the cold hard facts when it comes to expats getting by with only English.

 1. Work vs. Play

-The business sectors in countries such as Singapore, India, and Hong Kong all make predominate use of English, but the moment you step out of the office you will realize that English simply isn’t enough.
-For example, Tamil, Mandarin, and Malay are all official languages in Singapore and over three quarters of Singaporean citizens speak Mandarin.
-Having a grasp on Mandarin, or Hindi (if you live in India), or Cantonese (if you live in Hong Kong) will help you to communicate on an informal, local level, which is key for a well-balanced life.
+The business sectors in countries such as Singapore, India, and Hong Kong all use predominantly English, but the moment you step out of the office you will realise that English simply isn’t enough.
+For example, Tamil, Mandarin, and Malay are all official languages in Singapore and over three-quarters of Singaporean citizens speak Mandarin.
+Having a grasp of Mandarin, or Hindi (if you live in India), or Cantonese (if you live in Hong Kong) will help you to communicate on an informal, local level, which is key for a well-balanced life.